The Pupil Premium Grant (PPG) is additional funding given to the school to raise the attainment of pupils in years 3 to 11 who:

 • The PPG is clearly identifiable within the budget.

-• The Assistant Headteacher, in consultation with other staff members, decides how the Pupil Premium is spent; assessing what additional provision should be made to best benefit eligible individuals.
+• The Pupil Premium Coordinator, in consultation with other staff members, decides how the Pupil Premium is spent; assessing what additional provision should be made to best benefit eligible individuals.

 • It’s spending and impact is regularly reviewed by the governors.